Guidelines when traveling abroad

 - Consider using a loaner or cheap “burner” device.
 Check with your departmental IT or OIT for loaner laptops.
 For personal travel, consider investing in a so-called travel device, a cheap smartphone or computer that you use only abroad.
 (The New York Times offers more tips.)

 - Log out of accounts before traveling such as email or cloud accounts (e.g. Box).
 Remove applications for social media and other accounts from your device prior to travel.

 - Disable biometric devices such as fingerprint readers and set a strong PIN.

 - Encrypt your laptop or device.
 For Duke-owned laptops, contact your departmental IT support for assistance with whole disk encryption (WDE) for Windows and Mac machines.
 Refer to Duke’s IT Security Office guidelines to enable encryption on iOS and Android mobile devices here.

 - Use multi-factor authentication whenever possible.
-For Duke accounts, the DUO application and Yubikey allow secondary log-in passwords without having to be connected to the internet.
+For Duke accounts, the DUO application and Yubikey allow secondary log-in passwords to be generated without having to be connected to the internet.
 MFA options exist for many other accounts like Google and Facebook.
 Check https://twofactorauth.org for information on how to set these up.